 Draw concave arcs in between.

-What would a unicorn be without its fabulous mane?
+We've seen how to draw a realistic unicorn body and how to draw a unicorn horn.
+Now, what would a unicorn be without its fabulous mane?
 Add some beautiful hair here and there.
 Traditionally, unicorns have been pictured with tufted tails, but feel free to use a normal horse tail if you want.

-Your drawing looks very dirty right now, with many lines crossing and covering each other.
+Your unicorn drawing looks very dirty right now, with many lines crossing and covering each other.
 But that's normal!
 To create a clean picture out of this, you can use one of these tricks:

 - Create a new layer, if you're drawing digitally.